9623D-Double-Vision/DoubleVisionNB/README.md

 ### 4 month break for summer and beginning of the next VRC season

 ### 9/8/23
-Elliott modeled a 45 degree angled intake for the robot.
+Elliott modeled a 45-degree angled intake for the robot.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/IMG_0963%20(1).jpg">

 ### 9/12/23